 During the delivery of our service to you, we will share your data with other companies who are critical for the provision of our service to you and will be viewed as Data Processors.
 They are under contract with us and have provided sufficient guarantees that they will process your data only as per the terms of that contract and throughout processing activities will ensure your data is protected using appropriate technical and organisation measures.

-A full list of processors is available from our Data Protection Officer but includes Optix Software Limited (Our business software provider), lens manufacturers, frame manufacturers, contact lens manufacturers and payment processors.
+A full list of processors is available from our Data Protection Officer.

 Securing and Processing of your Personal Data

-In the unlikely event that we lose your data, or a device on which your data resides, or it is accessed by someone unauthorised, we have a duty to inform you immediately.
-If the loss or unauthorised access of your data has potential to cause you harm, we will also report this to the Information Commissioners Office; who are responsible for regulating data protection legislation in the UK.
+In the unlikely event that we lose your data, or a device on which your data resides, or it is accessed by someone unauthorised, we have a duty to inform you immediately if the loss or unauthorised access of your data has potential to cause you harm.
+We will also report this to the Information Commissioners Office, who are responsible for regulating data protection legislation in the UK. https://ico.org.uk/

 Your rights in relation to personal data

-You can exercise your rights by emailing our Data Protection Officer on StAlbansEyeCareCentreDPO@Clinicaldpo.com
+Under UK data protection law, you have following rights which you can exercise by emailing our Data Protection Officer on StAlbansEyeCareCentreDPO@ClinicalDPO.com

 If you are unhappy with anything we have done with your data, you have the right to complain to the Information Commissioners Office.